 Students are welcome to cycle to school with the permission of parents/carers.
 The bike compound is locked at 8.35am and unlocked at 2.45pm.
 Whilst the school will do all it can to ensure the security of the compound, it cannot take responsibility for the loss of, or damage to, bicycles.

 Bicycles should be roadworthy and students should wear a helmet.
 It is also advisable for students to have passed the cycling proficiency test.
-There will be an opportunity to follow a Bike-Ability course for some students in Year 7.

 CAREERS PROGRAMME